troscianko/BehaveAI/README.md

 _Overview of the BehaveAI pipeline_

 Combining the above steps, you can build an efficient workflow for your desired pipeline consisting of manual annotation, training, semi-automated annotation, retraining, and deployment.
 This process can be repeated as many times as needed with additional video data to deliver a sufficiently accurate model with minimal manual input.
-Below is a brief example of this workflow for classifying cleaning behaviour in ants.
+Below is a brief example of this when classifying cleaning behaviour in ants.

 <img width="2245" src="https://github.com/troscianko/BehaveAI/blob/Toshea111-patch-1/Ants%20Cleaning.gif" />